On Forgiving Pinocchio

 But the peace that comes to her eyes when she gets the opportunity to tell the truth tells me we’re going in the right direction.

-It doesn’t mean she never gets a punishment for a wrong choice.
-But we don’t punish the first lie.
+It doesn’t mean we don’t hold her accountable for her errors.
+We still help her accept responsibility, and make restitution when necessary.
+But it does mean we don’t punish the lie.
 In time, we hope we won’t have to follow this process.
+We hope she’ll feel comfortable telling the truth on her own.
 But for now?
-Our BS radar is getting some serious fine-tuning.
+Our BS radar is getting some serious fine-tuning as we give second, third, and more chances.